Big Sur International Marathon

+The Power Walk and 21 mi race begin at Andrew Molera State Park, and the 10.6 mi walk and run begin at Rocky Point Restaurant.
+The 9 mi and 5 km races begin and end at the finish line.

 The 2020 and 2021 editions of the race were cancelled due to the coronavirus pandemic, with all registrants of the 2020 edition receiving a 60% refund and given the option to sign up during a priority registration period for 2022 or 2023.